sybrenjansen/mpire/docs/troubleshooting.rst

 Windows support has some caveats:

-* Progress bar is not supported when using threading as start method;
 * When using ``dill`` and an exception occurs, or when the exception occurs in an exit function, it can print additional ``OSError`` messages in the terminal, but they can be safely ignored.